 ***A key thing to remember when doing this is that if your AIFF file is already clipping and going into the red without the use of any plug-ins, that means there is a part of it that is simply too loud.
 You’re going to have to turn down some of the instruments.

-Another important thing to remember, and this applies primarily to those of us who are using an audio interface such as the Focusrite Scarlett 2i2, is that if your signal is too hot, it means the signal is far too strong and there likely will be some clipping.
+Another important thing to remember, and this applies primarily to those of us who are using an audio interface such as the Focusrite Scarlett 2i2 (which is my favorite from Amazon), is that if your signal is too hot, it means the signal is far too strong and there likely will be some clipping.

 A good audio interface will have a meter on it that signifies how hot the signal is, for instance, in the case of the Focusrite interface as well as the iRig HD 2, the signal will go into either the yellow or the red if it’s too hot.

-If you’re a guitar player, grab the iRig HD 2, which I wrote about here, and if you’re looking for more options, say you want to play the guitar and record vocals at the same time, grab the Focusrite 2i2.
-I wrote about both of them in this article here.
+If you’re a guitar player, grab the iRig HD 2 from Amazon, and if you’re looking for more options, say you want to play the guitar and record vocals at the same time, grab the Focusrite 2i2, both of which I’ve written about in my article.

 When recording using a guitar or another instrument, a good way to also check if you’re coming into hot is to take a look at the size of the audio file.
 If it’s smaller, like what you see in this image below, that means it’s not too hot.